build web bundle, zip it, upload to my worker

 deploy-ota.sh

 Run from the code server terminal.
-Builds, zips, extracts the SHA256 checksum from @capgo/cli output, gets a JWT, then uploads to the worker.
+Build, zip, extract the SHA256 checksum from @capgo/cli output, get a JWT, and upload to the worker.

 # 1. build